SSC Journal Club: Cipriani On Antidepressants

 This study is very big, very sophisticated, and must have taken a very impressive amount of work.
 It meta-analyzes virtually every RCT of antidepressants ever done – 522 in all – then throws every statistical trick in the book at them to try to glob together into a coherent account of how antidepressants work.
 It includes Andrea Cipriani, one of the most famous research psychiatrists in the world – and John Ioannidis, one of the most famous statisticians.
 It’s been covered in news sources around the world: my favorite headline is Newsweek’s unsubtle Antidepressants Do Work And Many More People Should Take Them, but honorable mention to Reuters’ Study Seeks To End Antidepressant Debate: The Drugs Do Work.

 Based on the whole “we’ve definitely proven antidepressants work” vibe in coverage, you would think that they’d directly contradicted Irving Kirsch’s claim that antidepressants aren’t very effective.
 I’ve mentioned my disagreements with Kirsch before, but it would be nice to have a definitive refutation of his work.
-This study comes to a different conclusion than he does, but it’s hard to directly compare them.

-First, Kirsch uses a statistic called “effect size” – the amount an antidepressant makes the average user less depressed – but Cipriani uses a statistic called “odds ratio of response” – the increased likelihood of a user over a non-user to get better.
-These statistics can’t be easily converted to each other, so when Kirsch says “Effect sizes are very low” and Cipriani says “Odds ratio of recovery is very high”, we can’t really tell if they’re contradicting each other, talking past each other, or what.

-Second, the two are studying very different data sets.
+This study isn’t really it.
+Both Kirsch and Cipriani agree that antidepressants have statistical significance – they’re not literally doing nothing.
+The main debate was whether they were good enough to be worth it.
+Kirsch argues they aren’t, using a statistic called “effect size”.
+Cipriani uses a different statistic called “odds ratio” that is hard to immediately compare.

+[EDIT: Further investigation reveals that once you convert Cipriani’s odds ratios to effect sizes, the two studies are pretty much the same – in fact, Cipriani’s estimates are (slightly) lower.
+That is, “the study proving antidepressants work” presents a worse picture of antidepressants than “the study proving antidepressants don’t work”.
+If I had realized this earlier, this would have been the lede for this article.
+This makes all the media coverage of this study completely insane and means we’re doing science based entirely on how people choose to sum up their results.
+Strongly recommend this Neuroskeptic article on the topic.
+This is very important and makes the rest of this article somewhat trivial in comparison.]

+Kirsch made a big deal of trying to get all the evidence, not just the for-public-consumption pharma-approved data.
+Cipriani also made such an effort, but I’m not sure how comparable the two are.
 Kirsch focused on FDA trials of six drugs.
 Cipriani took every trial ever published – FDA, academia, industry, whatever- of twenty-one drugs.
-Kirsch made a big deal about how he used the Freedom Of Information Act to obtain non-public data from various failed trials.
+Kirsch focused on using the Freedom Of Information Act to obtain non-public data from various failed trials.
 Cipriani says he looked pretty hard for unpublished data, but he might not have gone so far as to harass government agencies.
 Did he manage to find as many covered-up studies as Kirsch did?
 Unclear.

-But the study does find that most of the antidepressants it looks at have an odds ratio of response of about 1.66.
-That means

-that somebody on antidepressants is about 66% more likely to feel better something different than relative risk, but still basically good for the antidepressant.

 How confident should we be in the conclusion?
 These are very good researchers and their methodology is unimpeachable.
 But a lot of the 522 studies they cite are, well, kind of crap.
 The researchers acknowledge this and have constructed some kind of incredibly sophisticated model that inputs the chance of bias in each study and weights everything and simulates all sorts of assumptions to make sure they don’t change the conclusions too much.
 But we are basically being given a giant edifice of suspected-crap fed through super-powered statistical machinery meant to be able to certify whether or not it’s safe.